BitPangea/bitpangea/thereliquary/constellations/05-thesearcher/README.md

 When maintaining this directory:

-1. preserve the title **The Cursor**;
+1. preserve the title **The Searcher**;
-2. preserve the canonical path `/thereliquary/constellations/04-thecursor/`;
+2. preserve **Constellation V of XII**;
-3. preserve **Constellation IV of XII**;
+3. preserve **Domain: Knowledge**;
-4. preserve **Domain: Exploration**;
+4. preserve the opening statement that the Digital World had become visible, crossable, and explorable, but growing information made knowing where to look insufficient;
-5. preserve **Status: Preserved**;
+5. preserve the inquiry prompt **find what is not yet understood**;
-6. preserve **Period: Digital Antiquity**;
+6. preserve the interactive **Begin Search** entry point;
-7. preserve the represented concepts **Movement / Discovery / Navigation**;
+7. preserve **I · Indexing**;
-8. preserve the subtitle **The first wanderer of digital space.**
+8. preserve **Information gained structure.**
-9. preserve the premise that before the Digital World could be explored, something had to move within it;
+9. preserve the description of scattered files, pages, paths, and names becoming searchable;
-10. preserve **The Cursor gave position a visible form.**
+10. preserve **II · Retrieval**;
-11. preserve the statements **The Cursor did not create the world.
-It did not carry the message.
-It did not open the Window.**
+11. preserve **The answer could be brought forward.**
-12. preserve **It wandered through what computation, communication, and interface had made possible.**
+12. preserve **You no longer needed to know where something was in order to find it.**
-13. preserve the progression from movement to discovery and navigation;
+13. preserve the three retrieval records **INDEX / DIGITAL-WORLD**, **QUERY / RELATION**, and **RETRIEVAL / CONTEXT** with their meanings;
-14. preserve **A position becomes a direction.
-A direction becomes a path.
-A path becomes discovery.**
+14. preserve the distinction between locating information and returning it with meaning;
-15. preserve the inscription **The first path through digital space began with a point that moved.**
+15. preserve **III · Knowledge**;
-16. preserve **The Cursor preserves more than a pointer.**
+16. preserve **Fragments became connected.**
-17. preserve **It preserves the moment human intention became visible inside the machine.**
+17. preserve **Inquiry found the path.
+Indexing gave information structure.
+Retrieval brought what mattered into view.**
-18. preserve the statements that a position could be chosen, a direction could be followed, and a world could be explored;
+18. preserve the emergence of **Understanding** as the culmination of the experience;
-19. preserve **The Digital World was no longer something humanity could only see.
-It had become somewhere humanity could go.**
+19. preserve **Information could be found.
+And what could be found could begin to be understood.**
-20. preserve the interactive journey and replay behavior unless the page presentation is intentionally redesigned;
+20. preserve the identity **The Searcher · The force that transformed information into understanding.**
-21. preserve reduced-motion accessibility behavior;
+21. preserve the overall sequence **Inquiry → Indexing → Retrieval → Knowledge → Understanding**;
-22. preserve the footnote language **Some worlds are calculated.
-Some worlds are carried.
-Some worlds are seen.
-Some worlds must be explored.**
+22. preserve the interactive archive, retrieval, constellation, and understanding stages unless the page presentation is intentionally redesigned;
-23. preserve the relationship to the **Twelve Constellations of Digital Antiquity**;
+23. preserve reduced-motion accessibility behavior;
-24. preserve `index,follow` unless the Reliquary publication model is intentionally revised;
+24. preserve the relationship to the **Twelve Constellations of Digital Antiquity**;
-25. keep canonical, Open Graph, Twitter, description, theme-color, and structured-data metadata aligned with the record;
+25. keep title, description, theme-color, favicon, and other page metadata aligned with the record;
-26. do not broaden this page into a general history of pointing devices or graphical navigation;
+26. do not broaden this page into a general history of search engines, indexing, information retrieval, or the web;
-27. do not recast the relic as current BitPangea navigation or Experience Architecture documentation.
+27. do not recast this relic as current BitPangea search infrastructure or implementation documentation.

 ---